hms-dbmi-cellenics/cellenics-utils/README.md

     make install

+You can verify that the command has been successfully installed with:

+    make test

-You should be able to access `biomage-utils` by typing:
+If the test was successful, you should be able to access `biomage-utils` by typing:

     biomage